AdaMo22805/recipe-and-rating-analysis/README.md

 > - Features: will be chosen from the information we have about recipes (will not choose from variables in interactions dataset)
 > - Metric: R²

-`'avg_rating'` is chosen as the response variable it is a good overall representation of the ratings of a recipe.
-Also, I want to build a prediction model that can allow the author of a recipe to estimate the average rating of their about-to-be-posted recipes so they can get a glimpse of how favorable their recipe would be, and whether anything needs to be modified, before posting it.
+`'avg_rating'` is chosen as the response variable because it is a good overall representation of the ratings of a recipe.
+Also, I want to build a prediction model that can allow the author of a recipe to estimate the average rating of their about-to-be-posted recipes so they can get a glimpse of how favorable their recipe would be, and whether anything needs to be modified, before posting it, in order to receive higher ratings.
 For the purpose of the model, I will choose features only within the original `'recipe'` dataset since all the information `'recipe'` should be known at the time of prediction.
-Therefore, columns like `'rating'` and `'review` would not be included in our model since we do not know it yet.
+Therefore, columns like `'rating'` and `'review` would not be included in our model since this information would be unknown.
 Since this is a regression model, the metric I will use to evaluate my model performance is R² because it will calculate the proportion of variance in the prediction variable explained by the model.

 ## Baseline Model
 Let's create a simple baseline model with `'hours'`, `'n_steps'`, and `'n_ingredients'` as our features, and using a `DecisionTreeRegressor` as our estimator.
 Since all 3 features are quantitative, we do not need to perform any transformations and we can just leave them as is.

-The R² score of the model on the test set is about **0.040418**.
+The **R² score** of the model on the test set is about **0.040418**.
 This means our model performs extremely poor in predicting our response variable `'avg_rating'` since our R² is very close to 0.
 This is likely because there is a lot of clustering in our data.
 Most recipes can be made under 1 hour, as seen in our univariate analysis above, which is normal since you wouldn't expect most dishes to take too long to prepare in reality.
-Also from the bivariate analysis, we can see that huge variance exists for the number of ingredients, which introduces uncertainty into our model during the training process.
+Also from the bivariate analysis, we can see that a high variance exists for the number of ingredients, which introduces uncertainty into our model during the training process.

 ## Final Model